How National Grid’s SAP Implementation Damaged Their Company

 Executive Summary

 When National Grid sued Wipro for failure around a $1 billion set of SAP implementations, National Grid made some curious accusations around Wipro’s consultant quality.
 These accusations are consistent with the consulting quality we have seen from all Indian SAP consulting firms and many non-Indian SAP consulting firms.
 This information was lightly reported on, particularly the details around the claims made by National Grid.
-These claims fall into a partner of exaggerations and outright lies that SAP consulting firm engages in when attempting to sell implementation projects.
+These claims fall into a partner of exaggerations and lies that SAP consulting firms engage in when attempting to sell implementation projects.
 You will learn about the specific claims made by National Grid.

 Our References for This Article